nischalsource/SafariBooks_Downloader/README.md

 # SafariBooks_Downloader
-a bash shell script that uses a valid login cookie in Netscape format to download an entire book from http://safaribooksonline.com
+a linux shell script I wrote that uses a valid login cookie in Netscape format to download an entire book from http://safaribooksonline.com

 ##Usage:
 --------